Skip to main content

 The Science Learning Area, including its whakataukī, informs this subject's Significant Learning.
 This learning is critical for students to know, understand, and do in relation to the subject by the end of each Curriculum Level.
 This covers knowledge, skills, competencies, and attitudes.
 It also includes level-appropriate contexts that ākonga will encounter in their education.

 There are four Big Ideas in Physics, Earth and Space Science.
-The nature of this subject as a discipline means aspects of Significant Learning often relate to more than one Big Idea, and vice versa.
+The nature of this subject as a discipline means aspects of Significant Learning often cross over multiple Big Ideas, and vice versa.

 This section outlines the meaning of, and connection between, the Big Ideas and Significant Learning, which together form the Learning Matrix.
 It then explains each of the Big Ideas in Physics, Earth and Space Science.